-- 34. Do you at all times while acting in your capacity as a director or shareholder of the company undertake to: - (i) act in good faith towards the company and the Financial Surveillance Department; - (ii) avoid conflict between your other interests and the interests of the company and the Financial Surveillance Department; and - (iii) place the interest of the company and the Financial Surveillance Department above all other interests?
+- 34. Do you at all times while acting in your capacity as a director and/or shareholder and/or beneficial owner of the company undertake to: - (i) act in good faith towards the company and the Financial Surveillance Department; - (ii) avoid conflict between your other interests and the interests of the company and the Financial Surveillance Department; and - (iii) place the interest of the company and the Financial Surveillance Department above all other interests?

-- 35. Please also attach certified copies of: - A written confirmation from the South African Police Service or any other foreign law enforcement agency that you have not been convicted of any criminal offences, excluding: - (a) any offence committed when you were under 18 years, unless the same was committed within the last 10 years; - (b) any road traffic offence; or - (c) any political offence.
+35. Please also attach certified copies of:

+- (i) A written confirmation from the South African Police Service or any other foreign law enforcement agency where you have citizenship(s) and where you reside (even if it is from time to time) that you have not been convicted of any criminal offences, excluding: - (a) any offence committed when you were under 18 years, unless the same was committed within the last 10 years; - (b) any road traffic offence; or - (c) any political offence.
 If applicable, give particulars of the court by which you were convicted, the offence, the penalty imposed and the date of conviction.